 WineStatistics will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss one.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
 The logic is simple – the more we taste, the more we learn.

-We continue with Wine of Moldova and we’re still exploring the rosé wine theme.
-This time we’ve picked a wine that is little known to wine lovers, but a wine which is gaining popularity on a regular basis, so here it is – Rosé 2014 from Minis Terrios.
-This is a rosé wine, made of cabernet sauvignon and pinot noir grape varieties.
+We switch back to Wine of Moldova and straight to the rosé wine theme.
+Even though the summer is well behind us, the summer hype is still floating in the air, so we’ve decided to pick a wine that will blend those hot days with the cooling nights, a wine little known to wine lovers, but a wine that is gaining popularity on a regular basis, so here it is – Rosé 2015 from Minis Terrios.

 Let’s take a deeper look at the tasting notes and the wine’s review statistics:

-The wine has a clear, onion peel or salmon pink color – bright and transparent – with the rim-color of a clear orange shade.
+The wine has a pure, salmon pink color, bright and transparent – with the rim-color of a bright orange shade.

-The nose is moderate and closed, with some subtle signs of cork mould.
-The first nose brings clear notes of sour fruits and some savory flavors: wolfberry, rose hip, cherry tomato, red bell pepper, underripe red cherry and red currant.
+The nose is rich and a bit closed.
+The first nose brings clear notes of sour fruits and some savory flavors: yellow tomato, wolfberry, rose hip, cherry tomato, red bell pepper, underripe red cherry, sour watermelon, red gooseberry and red mirabelle.
 Later on, the nose is filled with some moist wood notes, subtle at first, but quite insistent with time.

 The wine is dry, with no hints of residual sugar.
-It has moderate alcohol level, high acidity and medium tannin, which makes it taste savory, opulent and a bit tart.
-The wine has a fair overall balance, it feels quite refreshing, but wide, mouldy and tight on the palate.
+It has high alcohol level, high acidity and dry tannin, which makes it taste savory, green and a bit tart.
+The wine has a weak overall balance, it feels rough, angular and mouldy, but quite tight and plain on the palate.

-The wine has a medium finish, with a balanced, a bit zesty aftertaste – the wine lacks some character, but it feels quite fresh overall.
+The wine has a short-plus finish, with a balanced, a bit bitter aftertaste – the wine lacks some character, but it feels quite fresh overall.

 Last but not least, we would really want to mention that we do like the color spectrum of this wine.
-It is quite different from the vast majority of rosé wines of Moldova, it’s has quite some hints of a a classic Provence rosé wine – pale salmon pink or onion peel color.
-Another aspect of this wine that made us nod in approval was the grape varieties used – we are really found of pinot noir rosé wines, even if there’s just a drop of it in the final wine.
+It is quite different from the vast majority of rosé wines of Moldova, it’s has quite some hints of a a classic Provence rosé wine – pale salmon pink or onion peel color, a subtle bright orange that mesmerizes the sight and brings some stillness to the mind.
+Another aspect of this wine that made us nod in approval is the grape variety used, as we are really found of feteasca neagra, one of the noblest indigenous grape varieties of Moldova.